 AYB Travel Program (2022-2023)

-1. Teams: We expect to field travel teams for 4th grade boys, 5th grade boys, 6th grade boys, 7th grade boys, and 8th grade boys.
-We also plan to field travel teams for 5th-6th grade girls and for 7-8th grade girls.
+1. Teams: We expect to field travel teams for 4th grade boys, 5th grade boys, 6th grade boys, and 7th grade boys.
 Teams will be chosen by a committee, including the head coach, at tryouts.
 Players must participate in the travel team tryouts, which are distinct from AYB house league Evaluations.
+Tryouts will be held on October 13 and October 14 at the Clearfield Recreation Center.
+Please watch for an e-mail with details.

 - Players who are on a High School team (Modified or JV) and meet the AYB residency requirements are eligible to try out for, and if they are chosen, to play on a travel team without playing in house league.
 We understand that travel tryouts occur in advance of school tryouts.
 Contact your prospective coach if you have a question.